Snapshot

 Manhattan Community Board 10

 ILR High Road New York is a statewide program that aims to teach ILR students practical methods for civic engagement and leadership through economic justice, evidence-based policy, and strategic development that creates opportunity for community members to share in prosperity.
-The Summer 2024 New York City (NYC) High Road Fellowship Program will run from June 3rd to July 26th.
+The Summer 2025 New York City (NYC) High Road Fellowship Program will run from June 2nd to August 1st, 2025.
 Students intern in person with various NYC partner organizations and will participate in weekly cohort workshops focused on critical reflection and peer-to-peer collaboration and networking and learning opportunities with guest speakers will be offered at ILR's NYC office on Lexington Avenue.
 All interns will be paid and need-based subsidized housing will be available

 Manhattan Community Board 10 covers the Central Harlem neighborhood in Northern Manhattan.
 Three of the District’s four major boundaries are natural features: Harlem River to the north, Central Park to the south and the Fordham Cliffs to the west.
 CB10 consists of the major thorough-fair, West 125th Street, home of the 125th Street Business Improvement District (BID), located primarily in Central Harlem, which 125th Street extends from E. Harlem to W. Harlem.
 The 125th Street corridor, especially in central Harlem is seeing major development, with commercial stores and the strip is home to the iconic Apollo Theatre.
 The upcoming projects along the corridor include the soon-to-be completed Studio Museum of Harlem, the Urban League Empowerment Center, NYC EDC’s recent Mart125 project, and the National Black Theatre [located in E. Harlem, on other side of 5th Ave at the CB10/CB11 border], as well as the recently opened Victoria Hotel with affordable housing, which will also host a number of arts organizations.
 Harlem is still often recognized as the “Black Mecca” of America, as the birthplace of the Harlem Renaissance after African-Americans migrated North during the “Great Migration.”
 The 2020 Census data showed changes in Harlem’s population, which will continue to change.
 The intern will work on any/all of the following projects:

-3. Economic Development, Technology and Communications Committee: Review the impact of A.I. on communities of color, economic impacts of cannabis legislation on Central Harlem as an impacted neighborhood during cannabis prohibition, and data and research on how to provide overall economic development in communities of color that have seen historic disinvestment.
+Review the impact of A.I. on communities of color, economic impacts of cannabis legislation on Central Harlem as an impacted neighborhood during cannabis prohibition, and data and research on how to provide overall economic development in communities of color that have seen historic disinvestment.
 This Committee hosts an annual cannabis conference, A.I.
-Tech Conference and a recent Job Fair to promote career and job opportunities in the community.
-125th Street BID was also recently awarded with a Streetscape research grant that would impact the Central Harlem neighborhood.
+Tech Conference and Job Fairs to promote career and job opportunities in the community.
+125th Street BID was also recently awarded with a streetscape research grant that would impact the Central Harlem neighborhood.
+The Economic Development committee is increasingly concerned about the recent influx of West African Migrants into Central Harlem and their access to resources.
+Some issues discussed by this committee include vending, the 125th Street BID is often a HUB for district’s vending culture, which is often spearheaded by our migrant community, and question are often raised as to how can vendors become better serviced and grow as entrepreneurs.

 The Manhattan Community Board 10 Office is located on 215 West 125th Street, 4th Floor New York, NY 10027.